alexfernandez/alexfernandez.github.io/2017/origins-language.md

 [FOXP2](https://en.wikipedia.org/wiki/FOXP2).
-This gene has the same expression in humans and Neanderthals, from which [Dediu _et al_](#ref7) deduce that both groups had identical language capabilities.
+This gene has the same expression in humans and Neanderthals, from which [Dediu _et al_](#ref7) deduce that both groups had mostly equivalent language capabilities.
 It is likely that we will be able to trace evolution of speech even further back in time by following how this and other genes have evolved.